-The Maridon Museum was founded by Mrs. Mary Phillips in honor of her husband Don.
+The Maridon Museum was founded by Mrs. Mary Phillips in honor of her late husband, Don.
 The building is the museum’s first permanent home.
-The collection of Asian art consists primarily of jade, ivory and porcelain.
-The artworks date from pre-history to the present day, offering a unique perspective on the breadth of a personal collection and the development of Asian art and culture.
+Artworks date from prehistory to the present day, offering a unique perspective on the breadth of a personal collection and the development of Asian art and culture.

-Architectural critic Patricia Lowry has described the museum as “a gleaming little gem of a museum, a gift to the street, its city, and its region.”
+“A gleaming little gem of a museum, a gift to the street, its city, and its region”

 primary photography by Michael Moran